Marcos Antônio (footballer, born 2000)

-Marcos Antônio Silva Santos (born 13 June 2000) is a Brazilian professional footballer who plays as a midfielder for Serie A club Lazio.
+Marcos Antônio Silva Santos (born 13 June 2000) is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo, on loan from Serie A club Lazio.

 Club career

 Athletico Paranaense

 Born in Poções, Antônio joined the youth setup of Athletico Paranaense in 2014.

 Estoril

 On 7 July 2018, he moved to the Portuguese club Estoril and signed a professional contract.
 On 30 September, he made his debut in a 1–0 win against CF Vasco da Gama Vidigueira, in Taça de Portugal.

 Shakhtar Donetsk

 On 19 February 2019, Antônio joined the Ukrainian club Shakhtar Donetsk.
 On March 13, 2020, he scored his first goal in Europa League in the 2-1 Shakhtar away victory against VfL Wolfsburg.

 Lazio

 On 20 June 2022, Antônio signed for Lazio.

+PAOK

+On 1 September 2023, Antônio joined PAOK on loan with an option to buy.

 International career

-Antônio played for the under-17 team at the 2017 South American U-17 Championship.p He also represented the side at the 2017 FIFA U-17 World Cup held in India, and scored a goal against Honduras in the Round of 16.
+Antônio played for the under-17 team at the 2017 South American U-17 Championship.
+He also represented the side at the 2017 FIFA U-17 World Cup held in India, and scored a goal against Honduras in the Round of 16.